Writing Tip 1

 Writing Tip 19

-Join your local Society of Book Writers & Illustrators.
+Join your local SCBWI (Society of Children’s Book Writers & Illustrators)

 There are chapters with meetings and conferences worldwide so wherever you travel you will be with like minded friends.